About the School of Nursing

-- The degree programs in nursing are defined as: the basic BSN program, the LPN to BSN program, the RN-B to MSN program, the BSN to MSN program,the Entry-Level MSN program for students with a non-nursing bachelor’s degree, and the DNP (doctor of nursing practice) program.
+- The degree programs in nursing are defined as: the traditional BSN program, the BSN to MSN program,the Entry-Level MSN program for students with a non-nursing bachelor’s degree, and the DNP (doctor of nursing practice) program.
 The MSN/MBA dual degree (master of science in nursing and master of business administration) is designed to prepare practicing nurses for high-level careers in management and administration.
 All of these degree programs are selective and require applicants to meet additional criteria.

 - Since its inception in 1991, nearly every graduate of the MSN program has passed his or her certification examination upon first take.

 - About 30 percent of graduate students publish articles in professional journals after completing the MSN at PLU.